astroanu/s3-see/README.md

 S3See is a image browser for files stored on s3 buckets.
 It supports multiple buckets and multiple aws credentials.

+### Requirements

+- Image folders should have a sub folder by the name `_thumbs`, and the key name of the files in the `_thumbs` folder needs to be lowercase
+- Thumbnail files could be any size, the smaller the faster they will load in the viewer.

 ### How to use

 - Clone repo